-· Minimum paid-up capital
+Minimum paid-up capital

-The minimum paid-up capital for private limited companies and public listed companies, effective January 1, 2009, is based on the percentage of equity held by locals/foreigners.
-For 100 percent locally owned companies, the paid-up capital is MYR 250,000 (USD 70,246); for local and foreign-owned companies, the paid-up capital is MYR 350,000 (USD 98,344); and for 100 percent foreign-owned companies, the paid-up capital is MYR 500,000 (USD 140,492).
+The minimum paid-up capital for private limited companies and public listed companies, effective 1 January 2009, is based on the percentage of equity held by local/foreigners.
+For 100% locally owned companies, the paid-up capital is MYR 250,000 (USD 58,277); for local and foreign owned companies, the paid-up capital is MYR 350,000 (USD 81,588); and for 100% foreign owned companies, the paid-up capital is MYR 500,000 (USD 116,772).

-- Recommendations from ministry/monitoring agencies Depending on the field/sector, the related ministry/agencies have the discretion/responsibility to make recommendations to the EC in relation to any application to employ expatriates.
-The related agencies and the corresponding field/sector are as follows: - Ministry of Higher Education/Ministry of Education lecturer, tutor and teacher - Ministry of Health medical doctor, nurse and traditional medical practitioner - Football Association Malaysia footballer - National Sports Council athlete and coach - Civil Aviation Department, Malaysia pilot and civil aviator - Ministry of Tourism tourism agencies - Malaysian Professional Golf Associates golf-related activities
+Recommendations from ministry/monitoring agencies Depending on the field/sector, the related ministry/agencies have the discretion/responsibility to make recommendations to the EC in relation to any application to employ expatriates.
+The related agencies and the corresponding field/sector are as follows:

-- Biotechnology Corporation of Malaysia biotechnologyrelated activities - Registration with the ministry/monitoring agencies Depending on the field/sector, the applying company is required to register with the related ministry/agencies.
-The related ministry/agencies and the corresponding field/sector are as follows: - Construction Industry Development Board (CIDB) for companies that undertake activities related to construction and maintenance - Ministry of Domestic Trade, Co-operatives and Consumerism (MDTCC) - for companies with foreign equity involving in wholesaling, marketing and retailing (including restaurants) and direct selling - The EC also considers the following criteria: - The company's equity - The company's activities - Local human resource - Relevance of the post to the company's activities - -Monthly income - Age and working experience
+- Ministry of Higher Education/Ministry of Education lecturer, tutor and teacher - Ministry of Health medical doctor, nurse and traditional medical practitioner - Football Association Malaysia footballer - National Sports Council athlete and coach - Civil Aviation Department, Malaysia pilot and civil aviator - Ministry of Tourism tourism agencies - Malaysian Professional Golf Associates golf related activities - Biotechnology Corporation of Malaysia biotechnology related activities - Registration with the ministry/monitoring agencies Depending on the field/sector, the applying company is required to register with the related ministry/agencies.
+The related ministry/agencies and the corresponding field/sector are as follows: - Construction Industry Development Board ("CIDB") for companies that undertake activities related to construction and maintenance - Ministry of Domestic Trade, Co-operatives and Consumerism ("MDTCC") - for companies with foreign equity involving in wholesaling, marketing and retailing (including restaurants) and direct selling - The EC also consider the following criteria: - the company's equity; - the company's activities; - local human resource; - relevance of the post to the company's activities; - monthly income; and - age and working experience.